 Julia currently has a book manuscript under edit on the consequential damages of phosphate and refugee processing in Nauru, with a focus on the relations between high-risk mineral and migrant offshore industries.
 She has published in Global Networks and with Routledge publication house on global migration governance and knowledge networks.
-Previously, she held a research appointment at Oxford's Centre on Migration, Policy and Society.
+Previously, she held a research appointment at Oxford's Centre on Migration, Policy and Society and has taught at the University of California, Berkeley.

 DPhil 2017, University of Oxford